2000726/2021-NetSec-/task2/README.md

 A script that conducts a SYN flooding attack, on a target IP based on the user's specification.
 It also includes a source IP spoofer.
 Packet data can be modified.

 ## arp_poisoning.py
+A script that takes in a number of arguments, to conduct an ARP Poisoning attack on the specified target IP and MAC address.
+IP and Physical address spoofing will be used, as well as specifying amount of packets to send.

+Usage: python arp_poisoning.py -ti <target_ip> -tm <target_mac> -fi <fake_ip> -fm <fake_mac> -c <count>"

 ## stp_root_attack.py